The Corporate Secretary’s Guide to Handling Mergers and Acquisitions

 1. Managing Regulatory Compliance and Statutory Filings

-ACRA (Accounting and Corporate Regulatory Authority), IRAS (Inland Revenue Authority of Singapore) and other relevant authorities.
-They are involved in preparing and filing essential documents, including board resolutions, shareholder approvals, amendments to share structures and company registration updates.
+A key responsibility of corporate secretaries during M&A transactions is ensuring compliance with the accounting, governance, and reporting requirements enforced by bodies such as ACRA (Accounting and Corporate Regulatory Authority) and IRAS (Inland Revenue Authority of Singapore).
+They are involved in preparing and filing essential documents, including board resolutions, shareholder approvals, amendments to share structures, and company registration updates.

 Proper and timely filing avoids unnecessary penalties and maintains business credibility.
 With regulatory complexities increasing, corporate secretaries provide essential guidance to keep all processes aligned with Singapore’s legal standards.